eadred/V2_API/README.md

 Create a new service for Security Group on AWS.

 URL: https://api.dome9.com/cloudsecuritygroup/{groupid}/services <br \>
-METHOD: POST
+METHOD: POST <br \>

-note: The groupid in the URL can be either the internal id or the external id.
+note: The groupid in the URL can be either the internal id or the external id. <br \>

 BODY:
 ```json